Silence:

 People are often in a quandary about the virtue of silence; some

-recognize that others may misuse this virtue---an excuse to do nothing to
+recognize that others may misuse this virtue --- an excuse to do

 more personally comfortable, and thereby the mot,